 The Norwich Inn, 325 Main Street, Norwich, VT 05055 | 802-649-1143

 The Norwich Inn is a historic Vermont inn located just across the river from Hanover, New Hampshire.
 An Inn has been on the site since 1797; the current Victorian Structure since 1890.
 We offer 38 guestrooms, Pub, Dining Room, and Microbrewery.
 The Brewery at the Norwich Inn is one of the top VT breweries - all Jasper Murdock Ales and craft beer are brewed on premises.

-Visit Norwich Inn Vermont
+Visit Norwich Inn - Norwich